Italy PM Renzi wins confidence vote, pledging tax cuts, reform

 "If we lose this challenge, the fault will be mine alone," he told the Senate.
 The euro zone's third-largest economy is in urgent need of potentially painful reforms and is weighed down by a 2-trillion-euro public debt.

-Backed by his own center-left Democratic Party (PD), the small center-right NCD party, centrists and other minor groups, Renzi won the backing of the upper house by 169 votes to 139 in a vote taken in the early hours of Tuesday morning.
+Backed by his own centre-left Democratic Party (PD), the small centre-right NCD party, centrists and other minor groups, Renzi won the backing of the upper house by 169 votes to 139 in a vote taken in the early hours of Tuesday morning.

-The outgoing mayor of Florence, who won the leadership of the PD in December, forced his party rival Letta to resign as prime minister earlier this month after repeatedly criticizing his government's record.
+The outgoing mayor of Florence, who won the leadership of the PD in December, forced his party rival Letta to resign as prime minister earlier this month after repeatedly criticising his government's record.

 Renzi promised sound public finances, which he said was a duty Italy owed to its own children rather than to its European Union partners.
 But he offered little detail and did not say whether his government would seek any easing in tight EU budget limits as he has suggested in the past.